Rathbone's assets surge on $6 billion inflows in 2014

 "Although we expect investment markets to continue to be volatile in 2015, our outlook remains positive," the wealth manager said in the statement.

-At 0823 GMT, Rathbones' shares were trading up 0.9 percent, outperforming a 0.4 percent rise in the FTSE Mid-cap index.
+At 0823 GMT, Rathbones' shares were trading up 0.9 percent, outperforming a 0.4 percent rise in the FTSE Mid-cap index .FTMC.

 (Additional reporting Nishant Kumar; Editing by Matt Scuffham)